jccatilo/python_updated/docker/fastapi-docker/README.md

 4. create /app/main.py

-5. Grabe the example code from the [FAST API website](https://fastapi.tiangolo.com/)
+5. Grab the example code from the [FAST API website](https://fastapi.tiangolo.com/) but if you will notice I did some modifications.
+LOL

     ```
     from typing import Union